Fordham-EDM-Lab/CSAT/README.md

 - **GSP Algorithm**: Analyze sequential patterns using the Generalized Sequential Pattern (GSP) algorithm.
 - **Granularity-Based Grouping**: Use concurrency to group items by a specified time granularity, such as semesters (quarters) or months.
-- **Command-Line Interface (CLI)**: Run the GSP algorithm from the terminal for efficient scripting and automation.
+- **Command-Line Interface**: Run the GSP algorithm from the terminal for efficient scripting and automation.
-- **Graphical User Interface (GUI)**: Easily configure and run the algorithm using an interactive graphical interface.
+- **Graphical User Interface**: Easily configure and run the algorithm using an interactive graphical interface.

 ## Installation